learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 # Working with Known JSON Schemas

 ## Introduction
 You've started taking a look at JSON files and you'll continue to explore how to navigate and traverse these files.
 One common use case of json files will be when you are connecting to various websites through their established APIs to retrieve data from them.
-With these, you are typically given a schema for how the data is structured and then will use this knowledge to retrieve pertinant information.
+With these, you are typically given a schema for how the data is structured and then will use this knowledge to retrieve pertinent information.
 In this lecture, you'll take a look at the response from the NY Times API.

 ## Objectives
 You will be able to: